xinluwang/xinlu.com/content/about.md

 <br>

-I am **Xinlu (Sean) Wang** , an Associate Professor specialized in Research on corporate accounting and finance, currently working at SWUFE.
+I am **Xinlu (Sean) Wang** , an Associate Professor specialized in Research on corporate accounting and finance, currently working at **Jinan University**.
-I love to manipulate and visualize data using R and Python.
+I love to manipulate and visualize data using Python and R.

 **Email:** xinlu.wang@outlook.com